Indian school principal wins $1mn in Dubai Duty Free draw

-Dubai: The principal of an Indian High School in Ajman has won one million dollars in the Dubai Duty Free (DDF) raffle draw, it was reported.
+Dubai: The principal of the Indian High School in Ajman has won a million dollars in the Dubai Duty Free (DDF) raffle draw, it was reported.

 Speaking to Gulf News, Das said she was grateful for the win.